Alcohol use disorder

 - Utilize facility locator for treatment centers and community outreach.

-Educate patient and family about high-risk alcohol use and AUD
+Educate patient and family about levels of alcohol use and AUD

 - Keep accurate records to include history and physical examination.